thieu-b55/ESP32-audiokit-webradio-webinterface/README.md

 ESP32 webradio and mp3 player with webinterface

-2 webradio's with a ESP32
+3 ESP32 webradio's

+ESP32 audiokit

-With the ESP32 audiokit or with a ESP32-WROVER and PCM5102.
+ESP32-WROVER and PCM5102.

+Espressif ESP32 LyraT board

 Howto is in the pdf files.
 For the english version, sorry my english is not good.